bischoff-m/hamilton-sim-docs/README.md

----
-title: "Home"
-author: "Marco Bischoff"
-date: "11/19/2025"
-engine: julia
----

-## Welcome
+# Hamilton-Sim Documentation

-This is a knowledge base and the documentation for `hamilton-sim`, a Julia package for simulating port-Hamiltonian systems.
+Documentation and knowledge base for `hamilton-sim`, a Julia package for simulating port-Hamiltonian systems.

 ## Getting Started

 ### Prerequisites

-To work with this repository, you'll need:

 1. **Quarto** - Download and install from [https://quarto.org/docs/get-started/](https://quarto.org/docs/get-started/)
    - Choose the installer for your operating system